"I now have a basic understanding of business, finance, and economics which helped me further understand possible career options and college majors."

 Learn how to stress less and engage your audience more with these tips on creating and delivering effective oral presentations.

-Please note that not all talks will align with all student course schedules.
 Students will receive a full schedule of events prior to the start of the program.

 Digital Storytelling Lab